inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

    default 3.
 It is driven by the ``rcvdPk`` signal of the client's TCP app, using the ``count`` result filter to count the packets.
 -  The ``progressMeter`` figure is used to display the progress of the file transfer.
-The bytes received by the client's TCP app are summed, and divided by the total size of the file.
+The bytes received by the client's TCP app are summed and divided by the total size of the file.
 The result is multiplied by 100 to get the value of progress in percent.
 -  An ``indexedImage`` figure is used to display the contention state